Skip to main content

 • never leave a lit barbecue unattended or while sleeping

-• dispose of it safely, ensuring all fire and ashes are completely extinguished
+• dispose of it safely, making sure all fire and ashes are completely extinguished

 • read the manufacturer’s instructions